 The field of video editing offers a variety of career paths, each with unique skill requirements and salary potentials.
 Here are four prominent career options:

-- Video Editor: Typically earns an average salary of $61,000 per year, video editors work with raw footage to create polished video content.
+- Video Editor: Typically earns an average salary of $61,000 per year, Video Editors work with raw footage to create polished video content.
 Skills include proficiency in editing software, attention to detail, and storytelling.

-- Motion Graphics Designer: Average salary around $74,000 annually, these professionals create animated graphics to enhance video content.
+- Motion Graphics Designer: Average salary of around $74,000 annually, these professionals create animated graphics to enhance video content.
 Skills required include animation software proficiency and a strong artistic sense.

-- Video Manager: Earning approximately $69,000 per year, video managers oversee video production projects from conceptualization to final edits.
+- Video Manager: Earning approximately $69,000 per year, Video Managers oversee video production projects from conceptualization to final edits.
 Essential skills include project management and team collaboration.

 - Design Director: This role commands higher compensation at around $139,000 yearly, focusing on leading creative projects across various media.
 Skills in team leadership, a deep understanding of design principles, and creativity are crucial.